MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/security-baseline-evolution.md

 In prior evolutions of the best practice, NSGs were defined which blocked public traffic and whitelisted internal traffic.
 Additionally, the Azure blueprint temporarily created DMZ and Active Directory capabilities.
 In this evolution, we will tweak those assets a bit, creating a new version of the Azure blueprint.

 1. Network Peering Template.
 This template will peer the VNet in each subscription with the Hub VNet in the Corporate IT subscription.
-    1. The guidance from the prior section, [Hub-Spoke with Shared Services Reference Architecture][shared-services] generated a Resource Manager template for enabling VNet peering.
+    1. The reference architecture from the prior section, [hub and spoke topology with shared services][shared-services], generated a Resource Manager template for enabling VNet peering.
     2. That template can be used as a guide to modify the DMZ template from the prior governance evolution.
     3. Essentially, we are now adding VNet peering to the DMZ VNet that was previously connected to the local edge device over VPN.
     4. *** It is also advised that the VPN should be removed from this template as well to ensure no traffic is routed directly to the on-premises datacenter, without passing through the corporate IT subscription and Firewall solution.